-Using these techniques expands the range of questions that you can answer / risks that you can identify; they are useful regardless of the volume of data that you need to analyse, but are particularly useful when you need to (or want to) crunch through large sets of data.
+This expands the range of questions that can be answered / risks that can be identified; they are useful regardless of the volume of data that you need to analyse, but are particularly useful when you need to (or want to) crunch through large sets of data.

 Some teams are looking at hundreds of millions of records within individual audits.

 Expanding the range of techniques used has helped them with processing (i.e. making the analysis possible, without noise).
 Importantly, they have been able to produce high-value, tangible insights and outcomes; often helping to surface customer service issues, revenue leakage and unnecessary expenditure.